 tweak decK’s setting and take care of a few things.

 decK heavily parallelizes its operations, which can induce a lot of load

 onto your Cassandra cluster.

 You should consider:

-- decK is read-intensive for most parts, meaning it will make perform
+- decK is read-intensive for most parts, meaning it will perform

 read-intensive queries on your Cassandra cluster, so make sure you tune

 - decK talks to the same Kong node that talks to the same Cassandra node in your